aws/sagemaker-tensorflow-serving-container/README.md

 ```

 There are occasions when you might want to have complete control over the request handler.
-For example, making TFS request (REST or GRPC) to first model, inspecting results and making request to a second model.
+For example, making TFS request (REST or GRPC) to one model, and then making a request to a second model.
 In this case, you may implement the `handler` instead of the `input_handler` and `output_handler` pair:

 ```python
 import json